adr1enbe4udou1n/blog/content/posts/09-build-your-own-docker-swarm-cluster-part-8/index.md

 | `K6_OUT`      | The data source where to store current results. |

 {{< alert >}}
 The `restart_policy` in above deploy section is important here, as we don't want the service restarting every time.
-This is a specific stack intended to be launch once.
+This is a specific stack intended to be launch once manually.
 {{< /alert >}}

 Deploy the stack, and it should launch a load testing for 1 minute.
 In the end, the task status of docker service should indicate `complete` status.